 Author Andrew Louth comments on this passage that,

 What St. Denys means, is that hierarchy is a radiant display that reaches out from God throughout the whole created order and draws it back into union with Him.
 Whereas hierarchies to modern ears evoke separation, exclusion, [and perhaps exploitation], for St. Denys it connotes inclusion and union.

 How far back in time should our concept of “western civilization” go?
-Lots of possible answers exist, but most would probably include the Middle Ages as part of western civilization.
-Yet, St. Dionysius had a significant impact on the life and culture of the medievals, and in this passage he entirely runs against the grain of one of major assumptions today regarding hierarchies.
+Lots of possible answers exist, but most would probably include the Middle Ages.
+Yet, St. Dionysius had a significant impact on the life and culture of the medievals, and in this passage he entirely runs against the grain of one of our major assumptions today regarding hierarchies.
 For St. Dionysius, it seems that hierarchies include rather than exclude because it ensures that everyone has a place, and that everyone has responsibility for someone else.
 The coherence of the world inhabited by St. Dionysius also allowed for everyone to know their place and, in theory, navigate it successfully.

 St. Dionysius’ passage calls to mind an observation by Tocqueville, who warned at the potential downsides of democratic individualism.
 In a a guest post on the U.S. Intellectual History blog Jordan Heykoop commented that,

 Americans are lonely.
 “Americanization”–understood by European intellectuals and political leaders in the twentieth century as an export of American products and values, an investment strategy to control the economies of other countries, an attempt to educate foreigners in the superiority of American institutions, or a process of modernization, all in the name of the free market–was in some sense an export of glorified loneliness.